lostmart/wordpress-theme-from-zero/README.md

 - The dynamic photo filtering uses asynchronous JavaScript (Fetch API) to retrieve taxonomies via WordPress's WP_Query().
 - The theme includes the necessary JavaScript code to handle this fetching and update the page content in real-time.

+### Custom Styles and Scripts

+- The theme includes custom styles and scripts to enhance the front-end display and functionality.
+- If you wish to modify these, locate the corresponding CSS and JavaScript files in the theme's /assets folder.

+### Credits

+- CPT UI for managing custom post types and taxonomies.
+- ACF (Advanced Custom Fields) for handling custom fields within the theme.